Managing Python Packages

 Do not import the same package from multiple import groups in the same file.

-It is possible to do this with import as
+It is possible to do this with import as, but not recommended.
+A better solution is

 with Requirements(...):